 - Evidence of excellent academic performance.
 Successful applicants should hold a baccalaureate degree from an accredited institution and are expected to have achieved a 3.0 GPA in previous academic work

-- International students will need to have transcripts evaluated (see information below) for conversion to US equivalents
+- If you have international transcripts, you will need to have them evaluated (see information below) for conversion to US equivalents

 - Three letters of recommendation

-- Essay (questions are on the application overview page and within in the application)
+- Essay (questions are on the application overview page and within the application)

 - Professional resume

 - Performance on the Graduate Record Exam (GRE), if applying within three years of earning a bachelor’s degree

 - Demonstrated ability for quantitative and analytical coursework based on transcript-visible coursework that required students to analyze numerical or symbolic data (e.g., economics, statistics, biology, genetics, logic, linguistics, engineering); OR high quantitative scores on the GRE or other standardized exam; OR practical experience demonstrating skills in quantitative analysis (e.g., financial management or marketing)